hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 privacy-tls-keystore-password-file="/home/me/me_node/password"
 ```

-The file containing the password to decrypt the keystore.
+The path to the file containing the password to decrypt the keystore.

 ### privacy-tls-known-enclave-file